NeoKaios/20MTD-GeneralUtilityMod/README.md

 - Menu starting point: can start the game directly in the Character select menu for instance (needs restart)
 - Reverse Timer: If you prefer your timer to increase (like in endless) (needs restart)

-#### Gameplay

-- No rune: Standard and Quickplay with no rune for a harder challange

 ## Depedency

 For the in-game UI, rely on [MTDUI](https://github.com/legoandmars/MTDUI)